kubernetes/kubernetes/docs/devel/scheduler_algorithm.md

 - `NoVolumeZoneConflict`: Evaluate if the volumes a pod requests are available on the node, given the Zone restrictions.
 - `PodFitsResources`: Check if the free resource (CPU and Memory) meets the requirement of the Pod.
 The free resource is measured by the capacity minus the sum of requests of all Pods on the node.
 To learn more about the resource QoS in Kubernetes, please check [QoS proposal](../proposals/resource-qos.md).
 - `PodFitsHostPorts`: Check if any HostPort required by the Pod is already occupied on the node.
-- `PodFitsHost`: Filter out all nodes except the one specified in the PodSpec's NodeName field.
+- `HostName`: Filter out all nodes except the one specified in the PodSpec's NodeName field.
-- `PodSelectorMatches`: Check if the labels of the node match the labels specified in the Pod's `nodeSelector` field ([Here](../user-guide/node-selection/) is an example of how to use `nodeSelector` field).
+- `MatchNodeSelector`: Check if the labels of the node match the labels specified in the Pod's `nodeSelector` field and, as of Kubernetes v1.2, also match the `scheduler.alpha.kubernetes.io/affinity` pod annotation if present.
+See [here](../user-guide/node-selection/) for more details on both.
-- `CheckNodeLabelPresence`: Check if all the specified labels exist on a node or not, regardless of the value.
 - `MaxEBSVolumeCount`: Ensure that the number of attached ElasticBlockStore volumes does not exceed a maximum value (by default, 39, since Amazon recommends a maximum of 40 with one of those 40 reserved for the root volume -- see [Amazon's documentation](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/volume_limits.html#linux-specific-volume-limits)).
 The maximum value can be controlled by setting the `KUBE_MAX_PD_VOLS` environment variable.
 - `MaxGCEPDVolumeCount`: Ensure that the number of attached GCE PersistentDisk volumes does not exceed a maximum value (by default, 16, which is the maximum GCE allows -- see [GCE's documentation](https://cloud.google.com/compute/docs/disks/persistent-disks#limits_for_predefined_machine_types)).
 The maximum value can be controlled by setting the `KUBE_MAX_PD_VOLS` environment variable.